Brenhein/South-Park-Animation-Studio/README.md

 # South-Park-Animation-Studio
 This Windows application is a South Park animation studio, with the addition of a South Park Stylized Sparty and an apple tree that grows throughout the animation.
 This tree can be seeded such that the same tree grows every time depending on the seed.
-The trees can also bend based on a wind speed toggle which relates to how significant the tree bends, and apples can be harvested into a basket, as well.
+The trees can also bend based on a wind speed toggle which relates to how significantly the tree bends, and apples can be harvested into a basket, as well.
 When creating an animation, characters and their body parts can be moved around, and once an animation sequence is complete, it can be saved and loaded back in at a later time to be viewed again.